AydenTFoxx/ModLib/README.md

 Once registered, you can access your mod's data with `Registry.MyMod`.
 If for any reason you want to remove your mod from ModLib's registry, calling `Registry.UnregisterMod()` will discard all saved data tied to your mod.
 However, you won't be able to use methods which require registry until you register your mod again.

-> ![WARN]
+> [!WARNING]
 > Registering a mod ties the calling *assembly* to the generated data.
-I.e. it is currently not supported to have more than one `BepInPlugin` registered per mod assembly.
+In other words, it is currently *not supported* to have more than one `BepInPlugin` registered per mod assembly.

 ## Licensing